 That’s because business travel to London dries up in August.
 “Corporate travel is the bedrock of higher rates in major cities,” says Jonathan.
 “In late summer, these bookings vanish in London.”
 What does this mean for you?
 Deals.
 In August, Jonathan can get his clients exclusive specials at top four- and five-star hotels, including: four nights for the price of three at The Goring; 50 percent off a second room at both The Marylebone and The Athenaeum; free breakfast at One Aldwych and a 60GBP lunch or dinner credit at the hotel restaurant Indigo; and guaranteed upgrades at The Milestone.
 Those values come with extras too, ranging from free cocktails (at The Milestone) to a complimentary guided walking tour of Marylebone Village (at The Marylebone).
 An apartment rental is another way to maximize value, especially if you’re a family or large group; learn more about that option in our London Vacation Rentals: Insider’s Guide.

 The weather is better.

 Everything is open, but the crowds are gone.

 “In many cities like Paris and Rome, attractions and restaurants close in August,” Jonathan says, “but in London everything is still open!”
 In fact, August is one of the slowest months of the year in this city—with fewer tourists and fewer locals.
 As a result, you’re less likely to have to wait in lines or battle big crowds as you explore around town.

 Late summer brings special events.

 Buckingham Palace is only open to visitors for a short time each year.
 Guess when?
 During the late summer.
-This year, admission includes entry to “Fashioning a Reign: 90 Years of Style from The Queen’s Wardrobe,” a special exhibition to celebrate the queen’s 90th birthday.
+This year, admission includes entry to “Royal Gifts,” an exhibition of official gifts presented to the Queen over the past 65 years.